youscan/sota_nlp_workshop/Readme.md

 # SOTA NLP Workshop @ YouScan

-For the last year there was a big progress in NLP and now it is easier to build a good prototype for your product.
+For the last year there was a big progress in NLP, and now it is easier to build a good prototype for your product.
 We will show how to solve three tasks really quickly with a small effort.

 We will use [transformers](https://github.com/huggingface/transformers) library under the hood.